 - What makes a good employee?
 How do people work together here?

 - What can you tell me about who I report to?
 Will I work for more than one person?
 How would you describe his/her management style?

 - What is your strategy for empowering employees?

 - How are candidates evaluated and what is the measure of success?

 - Do you see any gaps in my qualifications that I need to fill?

 - Are there any reasons I am not fully qualified?

 - Who do you see as the perfect candidate for this job?

 Always close the interview with a thank you, what are next steps and always ask for the job!
 This is not the same as asking if you got the job.
-Express interest.
 You can’t turn down a job offer you don’t get.
-Go for every opportunity.
-(Open ended questions are best.
-Avoid “why” questions.
-Avoid long questions.
-Avoid the leading and obvious.
-Do not ask questions that put interviewer on defensive.
-See Array Questions NOT to ask.)
+Need more information on interview questions?
+Check out our other post about questions NOT to ask!